ClimateTools/Correlation_EPSL/README.md

 To successfully run the codes, these python modules may be necessary: LiPD, nitime, xray, rpy2.

-If you encounter problems in running these codes, please fill free to contact Jun Hu (hujun@usc.edu).
+If you encounter problems in running these codes, please feel free to contact Jun Hu (hujun@usc.edu).